zdharma-continuum/zinit/README.md

 The `ice` subcommand – modifiers for following single command. `notabug` – the site `notabug.org`

 # News
+* 07-12-2017
+  - New subcommand `delete` that obtains plugin-spec or URL and deletes plugin or snippet from disk.
+    It's good to forget wrongly passed Ice-mods (which are storred on disk e.g. for `update --all`).

 * 04-12-2017
   - It's possible to set plugin loading and unloading on condition.
 ZPlugin supports plugin unloading, so it's possible to e.g. **unload prompt and load another one**, on e.g. directory change.
 Checkout